 I enjoy the English tradition of real cask ales.
 Fortunately some other people agree with me and you can find them in Denver.

 I also like whiskey.
 Stranahan's Whiskey is an eminently drinkable version of it from the Mile High City.

 Always in moderation; quality not quantity!
-Although I'm looking forward to a "Ghost in the Shell" inspired future where cybernetic livers can finally unify the two concepts!
+Although I'm looking forward to a "Ghost in the Shell" inspired future where cybernetic livers will allow us to enjoy quality in quantity.